 - Gates services can [report asserting of other nodes through JSON].

 - Pyluos can display assert through gates.

-The sniffer, which consists of an application and a driver, can be easily ported on a simple MCU in the same way as a serial gate, and it can be connected to your network as any other node.
-The reception of the messages from the computer is achieved by transmitting the messages serially using a USB cable, while these messages are handled by pyluos (link).
+The sniffer, which consists in an application and a driver, can be easily ported on a simple MCU the same way as a serial gate.
+It can be connected to your network as any other node.
+The reception of the messages from the computer is achieved by transmitting the messages serially using a USB cable, while these messages are handled by Pyluos.

-All you have to do is to connect the sniffer to your MCU network and to the computer, initialize the connection using Pyluos after you spot the name of the USB port that the sniffer is connected (for example, COM13)
+All you have to do is to connect the sniffer to your MCU network and to the computer, initialize the connection using Pyluos after you spotted the name of the USB port that the sniffer is connected (for example, COM13):

 from pyluos import Sniffer